 Baptists are people who profess a living faith.
 Our faith is rooted in Jesus Christ who is "the same yesterday, today, and forever."
 The sole authority for faith and practice is the Bible, the Word of God.
 As Baptists, we believe that every believer is a priest unto God and has direct access to Him through prayer and communion.
 We are self-governed and self-supported by the church members.

-Pastor John is a native of San Antonio and grew up in our church.
+John Lee is a native of San Antonio and grew up in our church.
 He trusted Christ as his Savior during a youth retreat in 1971.
 Pastor John

 graduated from Trinity University with a bachelor's degree in Biology and later was led to commit his life to full time ministry.
 He attended